Ideas to stock a children’s art desk for creativity plus tips for setting up fun art invitations for kids regularly.

 And so will the materials you use to stock it.

-That said, I have some ideas to help you get started, to help you re-imagine your current kids art space, or to help you think of new ways to use the current art desk or table (with simple art invitations or kids’ craft kits).
+That said, we have some ideas to help you get started, to help you re-imagine your current kids’ art space, or to help you think of new ways to use the current art desk or table (with simple art invitations or kids’ craft kits).

 Stocking a Children’s Art Desk

 Note: For those of you who will ask, the kids’ current desk is the MICKE computer desk from IKEA (which you can buy via Amazon if you don’t have an IKEA near you).
-My girls use it for both homework and art and each have a drawer for their own supplies.
+Kids can use it for both homework and art, and each have a drawer for their own supplies.

-For everyday creativity and art accessibility, I suggest stocking the kids’ art desk with a few basic, open-ended art materials that can be used in a variety of ways over time.
-My recommendations include:
+For everyday creativity and art accessibility, we suggest stocking the kids’ art desk with a few basic, open-ended art materials that can be used in a variety of ways over time.
+Our recommendations include:

 - Drawing tools such as crayons (regular or extra fun), markers or colored pencils, pen and pencil

-- Paints, such as a set of watercolor paints, along with watercolor paper, paint brushes, and a cup of water
+- A set of watercolor paints, along with watercolor paper, paint brushes, and a cup of water

-- Other basic arts and crafts tools such as a plastic place mat or art mat, scissors, glue, tape, hole punch, and pencil sharpener
+- Other basic arts and crafts tools such as an art mat, scissors, glue, tape, hole punch, and pencil sharpener

 - A task light and chair or stool

-When you want to change things up or encourage your kids to try a new art material or technique, I suggest setting up a simple art invitation.
-Here are three ideas using supplies from the Kid Made Modern craft kits.
+When you want to change things up or encourage your kids to try a new art material or technique, we suggest setting up a simple art invitation.
+Here are three ideas using simple supplies.

-1. Pom Pom Painting and Printing: Set out two or three small dishes of paint and some paper along with DIY pom pom paint brushes.
+1. Pom-Pom Painting and Printing: Set out two or three small dishes of paint and some paper along with DIY pom-pom paint brushes (simply attach a clothespin to a pom-pom).

 2. Mixed-Media Collage: Set out paper, glue, and scissors with assorted collage items such as colored card stock, sequins, and colored tape